GoraNetwork/developer-quick-start/evm/README.md

 #### Option 1: Use local development blockchain network

 Run `./start_dev_env`.
-The script will start up, displaying log output from local EVM nodes and a development Gora node.
-It must be left running for the duration of your development session.
-To terminate it hit, Ctrl-C.
+The script will start up, displaying log output from local EVM nodes as well as local Gora node.
+It must be running while you deploy and run the example scripts.
+It is the default configuration for running examples, so no additional setup will be necessary.
+To terminate the script, ending the development session, hit, `Ctrl-C`.

 #### Option 2: Use a public network